Hayden Tee: Cabaret

+2010-2025

+In 2010, he played Simon Stride in the Taiwan tour of Jekyll & Hyde and was Brad Little's alternate in the title roles.

 Since locating to the US in 2010 Tee has appeared in a number of productions including playing The Wolf / Cinderella's Prince in Into the Woods (director Susan V. Booth, Alliance Theater Co), King Arthur in Camelot (dir.
 Ted Pappas, Pittsburgh Public Theatre), Freddy Einsford Hill In My Fair Lady (dir.
 Charles Repole, North Shore Music Theatre) and Mr. Darling / Captain Hook in Peter Pan (dir.
 Michael Lichtefeld).
 Tee recently played the role of Jack in the new musical version of The Importance of Being Earnest titled Being Earnest written by Paul Gordon and Jay Gruska at the New Works festival in California under the direction of Robert Kelly.
 Tee appeared as Edward Rutledge in 1776 at the Pittsburgh Public Theater early 2013.

+Tee returned to Les Misérables playing Inspector Javert in the 2014 world tour.
+He later reprised the role in the Broadway revival in 2016 and in the West End in 2017.

+In 2018 and 2019, he played Miss Trunchbull in Matilda the Musical in the West End.
+He reprised this role in the international tour.
+In 2023, he played Lance Du Bois in & Juliet in Australia.
+He reprised the role in the Broadway production of the show beginning in March 2025.
+He reprised his role of Javert in the summer of 2025 in the World Arena Concert Tour of Les Misérables.

 Tee is a creative director of Inglot Cosmetics.

 Awards

-Tee received a 2009 Glugg award for best supporting actor for his performance as Professor Bhaer in Little Women.
-He received an Aussietheatre Best actor in a Musical nomination for playing Thomas Andrews in Titanic, plus a 2006 Glugg award for Best Cabaret performer.
-He won a Colleen Clifford Memorial Award for Best Actor in a Music Theatre (male) at the 2015 Glug Awards for the role of Javert in Les Misérables.

-His debut self-titled album was voted top five male vocalist of 2003 by cabarethotlineonline.com.
+Tee's debut self-titled album was voted top five male vocalist of 2003 by cabarethotlineonline.com.

 He was nominated for an Adelaide Theatre Guide Award for best Individual Male Performance for his portrayal of Lt.
 Joe Cable in South Pacific.
 Tee was the recipient of the New York Award at the 2002 Sydney Cabaret Convention, winning his first trip to New York to perform.
 Tee was selected as one of the top 12 voices of Music Theatre 2005 at the BBC world voice of Music Theatre competition in Cardiff, Wales.

+Tee received a 2009 Glugs Award for best supporting actor for his performance as Professor Bhaer in Little Women.
+He received an Aussietheatre Best actor in a Musical nomination for playing Thomas Andrews in Titanic, plus a 2006 Glugs Award for Best Cabaret performer.
+He won a Colleen Clifford Memorial Award for Best Actor in a Music Theatre (male) at the 2015 Glugs for the role of Javert in Les Misérables.